-It has been suggested to extend the differential nomenclature (States 1 to 5) by a concept-driven terminology carrying explicit information on the nature of the respiratory states (Gnaiger 2009).
+It has been suggested to extend the classical nomenclature (differential: States 1 to 5) by a concept-driven terminology carrying explicit information on the nature of the respiratory states (Gnaiger 2009).
 Coupling states of mitochondrial preparations can be compared in any mitochondrial pathway control state, i.e., keeping fuel substrates and ETS inhibitors constant while varying adenylate levels and inhibitors of the phosphorylation system (Fig. 1).
 The terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation.
+In the following section, the new concept driven terminology is explained and coupling states are defined.

-OXPHOS state (Fig. 3): The respiratory with state saturating levels of oxygen, respiratory and phosphorylation substrates, uncoupler, and zero provide an estimate of the maximal capacity of OXPHOS in any given pathway control state.
-Respiratory capacities at saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
+OXPHOS state (Fig. 3): The respiratory state with saturating levels of oxygen, respiratory and phosphorylation substrates, uncoupler, and zero provide an estimate of the maximal capacity of OXPHOS in any given pathway control state.
+Respiratory capacities saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
 Any effects of substrate kinetics are thus separated from reporting actual mitochondrial capacities, against which physiological activities can be evaluated.

 Fig. 3.
-OXPHOS state when phosphorylation, J{NP} , is supported by a high Δp{mt} , is stimulated by saturating [ADP] and inorganic phosphate, [Pi].
-Oxygen flux, $J{\text{O2},P}$, is highly coupled at a maximum "P/O2 ratio, $J{\text{NP}}/J{\text{O2},P}$ (see also Fig. 2).
+OXPHOS state when phosphorylation, $J{\text{"P}}$ , is supported by a high $\Delta p{\text{mt}}$ , is stimulated by kinetically saturating [ADP]\ and inorganic phosphate, [Pi]\.
+Oxygen flux, $J{\text{O2,P}}$ , is highly coupled at a maximum "P/O2 ratio, $J{\text{"P}}/J{\text{O2,P}}$ (see also Fig. 2).

 As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004), and even higher ADP concentrations are required, particularly in permeabilized muscle fibres, to overcome limitations by diffusion and by the tubulin-regulated conductance of the outer mitochondrial membrane (Rostovtseva et al. 2008).
-In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K{\rm m}$ for ADP increases up to 0.5 mM (Saks et al. 1998).
+In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K_m$ for ADP increases up to 0.5 mM (Saks et al. 1998).
 This implies that >90 % saturation is reached only at >5 mM ADP.

-ETS state (Fig. 4): The electron transfer system state or ETS state is defined as the noncontrolled state with saturating levels of oxygen, respiratory substrate and uncoupler, as an estimate of the maximal capacity of the ETS.
+ETS state (Fig. 4): The electron transfer system state, ETS state, is defined as the noncontrolled state with saturating levels of oxygen, respiratory substrate and uncoupler, as estimate an of oxidative capacity of the ETS.
 Optimal exogenous uncoupler concentration for maximum oxygen flux provides the condition for measurement of ETS capacity.
-As a consequence of the nearly collapsed $\Delta p{\rm mt}$, the driving force for phosphorylation is missing and $J{\rm pp}=0$.
+As a consequence of the nearly collapsed $\Delta p{\rm mt}$ , the driving force for phosphorylation is missing and $J{\rm pp}=0$ .
 The abbreviation State 3u is used frequently in bioenergetics, to indicate the state of maximum respiration without sufficient emphasis on the fundamental difference between OXPHOS capacity (well coupled with an endogenous uncoupled component) and ETS capacity (noncoupled).

 Fig. 4.
-ETS state when noncoupled respiration, $J{O2,E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{PP}=0$ (see also Fig. 2).
+ETS state when noncoupled respiration, $J{O2,E}$ , is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{PP}=0$ (see also Fig. 2).

 LEAK state (Fig. 5): A state of mitochondrial respiration when oxygen flux maintained at saturating levels of oxygen and respiratory substrates, and zero ATP-turnover without addition of any experimental uncoupler, as an estimate of the maximal proton leak rate.
-The LEAK state can be measured either (i) in the absence of adenylates, (ii) after depletion of ADP at maximum ATP/ADP ratio, or (iii) after inhibition of the phosphorylation system by inhibitors such as oligomycin (ATP synthase) or carboxyatractyloside (adenylate nucleotide translocase).
-State 4 represents an overestimation of LEAK respiration if the ATPase activity maintains some stimulation of respiration by recycled ADP at J{PP} 0.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that J{PP} 0.
+LEAK respiration can be measured either (i) in the absence of adenylates, (ii) after depletion of ADP at maximum ATP/ADP ratio, or (iii) after inhibition of the phosphorylation system by inhibitors of ATP synthase, such as oligomycin, or adenylate nucleotide translocase, such as carboxyatractyloside.
+Oxygen consumption in State 4 represents an overestimation of LEAK respiration if the ATPase activity maintains some stimulation of respiration by recycled ADP at $J{PP}$ 0.
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{PP}$ 0.